-And it gets even better… because they’re not ‘special’ products for us gluten free folks, guess what?
+And it gets even better… because most of them aren’t ‘special’ products for us gluten free folks, guess what?
 We pay the exact same as anybody else would.
 Now that makes a change!!

 Important ‘accidentally’ gluten free products disclaimer: